 - 4 Click the arrow button to open a Power buttons list, then click the power setting mode you want to use. - 5 Click OK.

-Help and Support For more information about changing the power management settings in Windows XP, click Start , then click Help and Support .
-Type the keyword power management in the Search box {Search} , then click the arrow.
+For more information about changing the power management settings, click Start, then click Help and Support.

+Type the keyword power management in the Search box Search, then click the arrow.

 Activating and using Hibernate mode